 Demand-Supply Chain: All the parts, materials, and services supplied by outside sources that are necessary to produce a product or service.

 Deming, Dr. W. Edwards: As an American statistician, Dr. Deming is known for his top management teachings in Japan after World War II.
-Dr. Deming made a significant contribution to Japan becoming renown for its high-quality, innovative products.
+Dr. Deming made a significant contribution to Japan becoming renowned for its high-quality, innovative products.

 Design-to-Cost: Design to cost simply means designing a product from scratch to meet the “largest cost” or the market price which customers are willing to pay, for a particular (or specified) level of functionality and quality, while returning a profit to the enterprise.

 DOE (Design of Experiments): Experiment methodology in which factor levels are assessed in a fractional factorial experiment or in a full factorial experiment structure.

 Do-Its: The simplest for of action (usually within 48 hours) and is a result of an issue discovered in an RPI or Value Stream.
 It is not another event; rather it is an issue or item that needs immediate attention.

 Drill-Down: A transition from general category information to more specific details by moving through a hierarchy.

 DTD (Dock-to-Dock): A metric that measures how long it takes raw materials or sub-components coming into a plant to be turned into finished products.

 Dwell Time: The period during which a dynamic process remains halted in order that another process may occur.